QihaoHan/COMP3016-CW2/README.md

 - Model loading: Create `Model` objects and load 3D model data.<br/>
 - Set up the MVP matrix: Configure the Model, View, and Projection matrices to render 3D objects correctly.

+**Render loop**:<br/>
+- Event handling: Window and keyboard events are handled through the `processInput` function.<br/>
+- Clean the screen: Clear the color and depth buffers.<br/>
+- Update Camera view: Update the `Camera` object to reflect changes in the user's perspective.<br/>
+-Model rendering:<br/>
+Set the MVP matrix for each model.<br/>
+Apply the shader program.<br/>
+Information such as lighting and material is passed to the shader.<br/>
+Call `model.draw` to Draw the 3D Model.<br/>